mperzl/ganglia-mod_ibmpower/README.md

 * This metric returns the name of the LPAR as defined on the Hardware Management Console (HMC) or some reasonable message otherwise.
 * If we are running on AIX 5L v5.3 or later libperfstat can be used to obtain that information.
-* On AIX versions before v5.3 unfortunately libperfstat doesn't contain that information and therefore this must be obtained via the `uname` command.
+* On AIX versions before v5.3 libperfstat doesn't contain that information and therefore this must be obtained via the `uname` command.
-* If libperfstat or uname return an error code an appropriate error message is returned.
+* If libperfstat or `uname` return an error code an appropriate error message is returned.

 ----